 First, add the oats and other dry ingredients to a large mixing bowl.

 Then, add in the honey and peanut butter and mix until the mixture is well combined.
-If you see that the mixture is just a bit too crumbly you can add either a tablespoon or two of warm water or a bit more honey.
+If you see that the mixture is just a bit too crumbly you can add either a tablespoon or two of warm water or a bit more peanut butter.
 Either one will act as a glue to help things stick together well.

 Frequently Asked Questions